iheanyi/ember-cli-deploy-digitalocean/README.md

 FastBoot.
 This step must be run in order for FastBoot to work correctly on your droplet.
 After this is setup, just run `ember deploy <environment>` and you're good to go.

+## Note
+Please make sure you also have `ember-cli-deploy-build` installed.
+This may be further refined through the use of a lightning pack, but for now, please just install `ember-cli-deploy-build` as well.